-The BMJ review looked at studies of several possible complementary therapies for chronic low back pain.
+The BMJ review mentions several possible therapies for chronic low back pain.
 Including acupuncture, cupping, herbal medicine, and mind-body practices such as yoga and meditation.

-In one of these studies, acupuncture plus active physical therapy was better than physical therapy alone.
-Reducing pain intensity, pain related disability and psychological distress.
-This study also compared acupuncture treatment with a sham acupuncture and found a significant reduction in psychological distress with the acupuncture treatment.
-Whilst in another study, in comparison to sham acupuncture, acupuncture treatment significantly reduced pain intensity.
+Comparing acupuncture treatment with sham acupuncture the review found much less psychological distress with acupuncture treatment.
+Whilst in another study, in comparison to sham acupuncture, acupuncture treatment lowered pain intensity.

-Research suggests that several factors might have an influence on the efficacy and outcome of acupuncture treatment, and include:
+Research suggests that several factors may influence the efficacy and outcome of acupuncture treatment.
+These factors include:

 - the method of needling

 In one study, in the BMJ review, different treatment times were compared.
 Both 30 minute and 45 minute acupuncture treatments were more effective than 15 minute treatments.
 Though there was no advantage in increasing the treatment time from 30 minutes to 45 minutes.
 Suggesting that acupuncture treatments are probably more effective at 30 minutes or longer.

 Cupping therapy is often an adjunct treatment for acupuncture or massage therapy.
 It is an ancient technique in which suction is applied to areas of the skin using special cups.
 The suction produced boosts circulation in the tissues and this can help to reduce joint and muscle pain.
 The BMJ review discusses cupping as a separate therapy and found three trials of wet cupping for back pain.
 Overall the results were inconclusive.
 But, one found cupping better than medication for reducing pain.
 While a second trial found cupping therapy better than the patient’s usual care.